St. Michaelis Church

-St. Michaelis Church – The most famous church in Hamburg with a great view from the tower.
+St Michael's Church – Hamburg's most famous church with a great view from the tower

-The Michel connects many aspects at once: history, faith, music, views, and encounters.
+St Michael's Church combines many things at once: history, faith, music, views, encounters.
 Hardly any other place in Hamburg achieves this so effortlessly.
-As soon as you enter, you can feel the spaciousness of the area.
-Unlike many other churches, the interior is flooded with light – completely without heaviness.
+As soon as you enter, you feel the vastness of the space.
+Unlike many other churches, the interior is flooded with light - without any heaviness.

-The tower is especially popular: You can reach the platform at 82 meters either by elevator or by climbing 452 steps.
-From there, you can look over the harbor, the Elbphilharmonie, the Speicherstadt, and the Alster.
-On a clear day, you can see all the way to the Old Land.
+The tower is particularly popular: take the lift or 452 steps to reach the platform at 82 metres.
+From there, you can look out over the harbour, the Elbphilharmonie concert hall, the Speicherstadt warehouse district and the Alster lake.
+On a clear day, you can see as far as the Altes Land.

-In addition to services and guided tours, organ concerts are held regularly here – even during lunch.
-Many visitors come just for that: music in a unique setting.
-The crypt hosts exhibitions, readings, and guided tours – especially the historic graves tell a lot about Hamburg's past.
+In addition to church services and guided tours, organ concerts are regularly held here - even at lunchtime.
+Many guests come just for this: music in a unique setting.
+There are exhibitions, readings and guided tours in the crypt; the historical tombs in particular tell a lot about Hamburg's past.

-Insider tip: Come to the tower in the evening – the so-called “Nightmichel” offers a spectacular view of the city illuminated at night, with significantly less crowd than during the day.
+Secret tip: Come up to the tower in the evening – the so-called „Nachtmichel“ offers a spectacular view of the city in the glow of lights, with significantly fewer crowds than during the dayüber.

 The most beautiful impressions of the Michel.